We deal in Americana, antique cast iron figural

 form, and considering its historical

 significance, we knew we had to own this.
-I did buy it, and true to the dealer form sold it the next day.
+I did buy it, and true to form,

 Money is also important at times.